All right, so I went and looked at the Facebook post that Reuters cited that had 4,000 responses, and they were not all livid.

 I don't think they do anymore.

-But but that's off the beaten path.
+But that's off the beaten path.

 You know, there is an FBI investigation that's still ongoing of the Clinton Foundation.

-And I think with Trump's attorney general, I don't think it's going to be shut down.
+And I think with Trump's Attorney General, I don't think it's going to be shut down.

 But let me ask you something.

-What about people who say that an investigation and an actual prosecution where Hillary Clinton and maybe even Bill are charged with whatever they find, what went on at their foundation and other things.
+What about people who say that an investigation and an actual prosecution where Hillary Clinton and maybe even Bill are charged with whatever they find, what went on at their foundation and other things?

 No, I think it would be a bonus to the people of America.

-I'm voting for Donald Trump.
+I voted for Donald Trump.

-I am a staunch Donald Trump, you know, supporter.
+I am a staunch Donald Trump supporter.

-But I believe that everybody should be treated the same.
+Yeah, I'm just a truck driver here in Illinois, but I believe that everybody should be treated the same.

 And I was brought up that way.